 Deepr® was inspired by the exciting new technological frontier of streaming music, and also the lack of resources available to help frustrated consumers navigate endless libraries of music catalogues.

 Our team's experience in design, product development, app development, IT, platform architecture, and the music industry, led us to create an app that always takes you Deepr® into any song that catches your ear.

 Austin Webster | Founder & CEO

-Deepr® founder Austin Webster grew up in the 1980s in Memphis, Tennessee, a city where music is notoriously embedded in the local culture, and has heavily influenced the soundtrack to American life.
-Though he identifies as a passionate “music junkie,” blues wasn’t his thing; Webster’s creative interests veered toward sneaker and apparel design from an early age.
+Deepr® founder Austin Webster grew up in Memphis, Tennessee, a city where music is not only embedded in the local culture, but also heavily influenced the soundtrack to American life.
+Though he identifies as a passionate “music junkie”, blues wasn’t his thing; Webster’s creative interests veered toward sneaker and apparel design from an early age.
 But it was his love for music — and a 2016 experience in which he unexpectedly discovered a great song that was produced by two of his favorite producers — that inspired the idea that would ultimately become Deepr®, a simple-yet-revolutionary music discovery app.

-An industrial design graduate of the Savannah College of Art & Design, with 13 years experience in product and software development that includes contributing to projects for various Fortune 500 companies.
-Austin brings a robust design and product-focused approach to leading Deepr®.
+A graduate of the Savannah College of Art & Design, with 13 years practical experience in the fields of industrial design and product/software development working with teams both domestically and internationally to deliver products to Fortune 500 retailers, Austin brings a robust design and product-focused approach to leading Deepr®.

 Darrell Thompson | Co-Founder & COO

 “I have hands-on, in-the-trenches knowledge from working in the music industry everyday for the past 30 years.
 I know what consumers want.
 I know what creatives want.
 I know what industry executives want.”